LuizZak/GPEngine/README.md

 This engine works much like classic ECS engines, but with the added abstraction of `Spaces`.

-Spaces are containers for entities that act separetedly such that it lifts a layer of abstraction between entities grouped together.
-To aid in such abstraction, the soncept of `Subspaces` is also propsed, which aims to group relevant data for systems to act upon spaces/entities separetedly (such as a separate instance of the physics engine, rendering camera position, etc.).
+Spaces are containers for entities that act separately such that it lifts a layer of abstraction between entities grouped together.
+To aid in such abstraction, the concept of `Subspaces` is also proposed, which aims to group relevant data for systems to act upon spaces/entities separately (such as a separate instance of the physics engine, rendering camera position, etc.).

 #### Classic ECS layout